What’s Craig-y-Nos Castle like?

 So far, thousands of pounds have been spent on renovations – restoring the outside clock cost £23,000 alone.
 Work on the 11-acre site is very much ongoing but more than 30 bedrooms are now complete and the castle also serves as a popular wedding venue.
 It’s very grand but as long as you’re not expecting 5* luxury, you’ll love it.

-ARE MUDDY PAWS WELCOME?
-Oh yes.
+Incredibly.
 Dogs are allowed in all the bedrooms and public areas of the castle, excluding the function room, gym and conservatory.
 Grab yourself a complimentary dog bed and curl up in front of the roaring fire in the Patti Bar or relax with a drink in the Nicolini Lounge.
 You can’t take the dog beds up to your room so remember to pack your own.
 You will, however, be able to sneak your pet a sausage at breakfast.
 There is no extra charge for dogs.

-AND WHEN I’M DOG TIRED?
 Read up on the castle history while relaxing in your room.
 We stayed in the Atrium Block, which was once Adelina Patti’s staff quarters.
 Our comfortable en-suite room – number 21 – was located on the first-floor of the castle and had views out across a courtyard.
 But for simpler stays, check out the self-catering Nurses’ Block which has shared bathroom facilities.

 Our classically-decorated double room had a TV and DVD player as well as tea and coffee-making facilities.
 The large bathroom had a rolltop tub and separate shower, not to mention a quirky compass design on the tiled floor.
 At the time of our visit, WiFi was only available in the Patti Bar.